-Strategy 1: Ongoing Opportunities: Facilitate ongoing engagement opportunities with education partners in respectful, meaningful ways.
+Facilitate ongoing engagement opportunities with education partners in respectful, meaningful ways.

 - Parent Engagement through our work in School Council. - Community Engagement through developing partnerships within the community.
-(Mcman, Triple P parenting, Senior Homes, Family Resource Network)
+(Mcman, Triple P parenting, Senior Homes, Griffin Center, Family Resource Network)

-Strategy 2: Celebrate our Flourishing Community: Provide assurance that engagements with partners in education are contributing to positive change in our learning community.
+Celebrate our Flourishing Community: Provide assurance that engagements with partners in education are contributing to positive change in our learning community.

 - Student Engagement through schoolwide theme: we are all on a journey together and can be powerful difference makers and influencers.
-(Student matters, Leadership, Family Cougar teams, etc.) - Continue to develop our communication plan. (weekly teacher emails, weekly emails, Instagram, my blueprint sign, school council has separate emails and Facebook, my blueprint and regular surveys).
+(Student matters, Leadership, Family Cougar teams, etc.) - Continuing to develop our communication plan. (weekly teacher emails, weekly emails, Instagram, outside sign, school council has separate emails and Facebook, and surveys).

-Advance evidence-based continuous improvement and assurance by: Strategy 1: Evidence-informed decision-making: Ensure a continuous improvement cycle in which participants are persistently attentive to gathering ongoing, triangulated evidence to inform next steps.
+Advance evidence-based continuous improvement and assurance by:

+Evidence-informed decision-making: Ensure a continuous improvement cycle in which participants are persistently attentive to gathering ongoing, triangulated evidence to inform next steps.

-- Incorporating stakeholder input based on engagement at various points throughout the process. - Using results to identify areas for improvement and to develop strategies for the next plan.
+- Incorporating stakeholder input based on engagement at various points throughout the process. - Using results to identify areas for improvement and to develop strategies for the next plan. - Creating literacy data cards to make informed decisions for learning and to support impactful communication with families